dsheiko/ng-template/README.md

 `NgTemplate` is a light-weight DOM-based template engine, inspired by AngularJS.
 While `mustache.js`, `Handlebars` or `_.template` are fast and wide-spread, one cannot simply use them on a form.
 Rending template will reset the state of inputs.
-`NgTemplate` doesn't the view DOM-subtree, it modifies the target nodes according to the directives.
+`NgTemplate` doesn't replace the entire view DOM-subtree, but modifies just the target nodes according to the directives.

 ## Motivation

-* Progressive enhancement friendly: server-side generated HTML can be fully ready for presentation.
+* Progressive enhancement friendly: Server-side generated HTML can be fully ready for presentation.
 During `NgTemplate` synchronization it will be updated according to element directives and a provided state
 * HTML compliant: `data-*` - directives instead of foreign concepts such as `{{foo}}`, `[hidden]`, `*ngFor`, `[(ngModel)]`
-* Concern separation: presentation state logic decoupled from the view
+* Concern separation: Presentation state logic decoupled from the view
-* Performance: Modified DOM nodes by state diff, only when it's required
+* Performance: `NgTemplate` modifies DOM nodes by state diff; it touches the DOM only when it's necessary
-* Easy to catch up: familiar for Angular folks directives such as `data-ng-if`, `data-ng-switch`, `data-ng-for` and a few extra intuitive e.g. `data-ng-text`, `data-ng-class-list-toggle`
+* Easy to catch up: Familiar for Angular folks directives such as `data-ng-if`, `data-ng-switch`, `data-ng-for` and a few extra intuitive e.g. `data-ng-text`, `data-ng-class-list-toggle`

 # How does it work?